BrageSkr/CrossyRoad/README.md

 ## Dependencies
 - Three++ library
 - ImGui library
+- Call CMake with `-DCMAKE_TOOLCHAIN_FILE=[path to vcpkg]/scripts/buildsystems/vcpkg.cmake`

 ## Usage
-1. Ensure that the Three++ and ImGui libraries are properly installed and linked.
+1. Ensure that the Threepp and ImGui libraries are properly installed and linked.
 2. Compile the code.
 3. Run the executable file.